schul1012/System-Won-t-Boot---Turns-Off-Shortly-After/README.md

 <h1>System Won't Boot - Turns Off Shortly After</h1>

 <h2>Description</h2>
-A ticket-solving practice of an employee's PC having a boot issue in a simulated environment, IT Specialist Simulator.
+A ticket-solving practice of an employee's PC with a boot issue in a simulated environment, IT Specialist Simulator.
 <br />

 <h2>Environments Used</h2>